Wondering about the cost of buying a home?

 Solicitor fees are another expense you’ll have to factor into your budget.
 It’s essential to find a solicitor to help you from start to finish.
 The conveyancing process is highly complicated, concerned with everything from paperwork to the transferring of fees.

-The average cost of solicitor fees for first time buyers is between £800-£2,000, plus 20% VAT.
+The average cost of solicitor fees is between £800-£2,000, plus 20% VAT.
 They may also conduct local searches that could be up to £300.
-Plus, the transfer fee for the mortgage money from the lender to the solicitor will be around £50.
+Plus, the electronic transfer fee for the mortgage money from the lender to the solicitor can be between £25 to £50.

 To ensure you secure a good deal, get a conveyancing quote to help you explore your options.

 How Much Do You Need for a House Deposit?

 Saving for a house deposit can be daunting, and involves making a few sacrifices here and there.
 Usually, you need between 5-20% of the purchase price of the property.